If you have Chevrolet or GM vehicle and see a battery saver active message on the dashboard, there may be an issue with the charging system.

 The smart system was created to get the most battery life and operating time when the vehicle is no longer receiving a charge.

-When the sensor detects a problem, it will shut down nonessential items such as the A/C system.
+When the sensor detects a problem, it will shut down nonessential items such as the air conditioning system.

 The simplest way to check this is to use a voltmeter and read the voltage while the vehicle is running.